What Does Full-Bodied Wine Mean?

 Conclusion

-To conclude, there are numerous factors that determine whether a wine is full-bodied or not.
+To conclude, there are a few examples numerous factors that determine whether a wine is full-bodied or not.
 The high alcohol content within some wine is usually an indicator that it is a full-bodied wine.

 This is because alcohol creates a viscosity that makes a fuller wine.
 The tannins within certain wines also add enhanced structure, adding a layer of thickness in the mouth.
 Tannins derive from the skin of the grape along with the seeds of thicker grapes.

-The fermentation process can also determine whether a wine is full-bodied or not.
+The fermentation process can also determine whether a wine is a more full bodied wines full-bodied or not.
 Malolactic fermentation will enhance the texture of the wine, adding a creamier sensation to it.

 If a wine has been aged using oak, this also adds aromatic compounds to the wine, otherwise known as vanillin.